 This course emphasizes the common disease processes, treatments, and pharmacological agents used for disorders of the musculoskeletal system.
 The student is provided with the knowledge necessary to use the nursing process in caring for clients with musculoskeletal problems.
-A student who fails VN135CR will be withdrawn from the co-requisite course.
-Prerequisite: MED-SURG121CR, NUT122CR, VN123CR, VN124CR, VN125CR; Co-requisite: VN136CR
+A student who fails VN135CR will be withdrawn from the corequisite course.

+MED-SURG121CR, NUT122CR, VN123CR, VN124CR, VN126CR